yoshidan/google-cloud-rust/pubsub/README.md

  async fn main() -> Result<(), Status> {

      // Create pubsub client.
+     // The default project is determined by credentials.
+     // - If the GOOGLE_APPLICATION_CREDENTIALS is specified the project_id is from credentials.
+     // - If the server is running on GCP the project_id is from metadata server
-     // If the environment variable PUBSUB_EMULATOR_HOST is specified, project_id will be 'local-project'. let mut client = Client::default().await.unwrap();
+     // - If the PUBSUB_EMULATOR_HOST is specified the project_id is 'local-project'
+     let mut client = Client::default().await.unwrap();

      // Create topic.